Santiag0SR/web_project_4/README.md

 We also organize the code so it is BEM compliant.
 We used the concepts of classes, polymorphism and inheritance to improve our JavaScript.
+Object Oriented JavaScript.
+Used Webpack to improve performance.